Benson-Wu-MSFT/Connecting-an-Azure-VNet-VPN-to-a-local-FortiGate-with-APIPA-address-as-the-BGP-peer-IP/Configuration/readme.md

 We can check NIC effectvie routes on the backend VMs to verify the remote Subnet is being advertised from the BGP.
 <div align=left><img width = '400' src =".image/2021-01-30-17-22-30.png"/></div>

-Check more Azure Monitoring and Alerts for VPN Gateway on [here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-view-virtual-network-gateway-metrics)
+>**Note:** Check more Azure Monitoring and Alerts for VPN Gateway on [here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-view-virtual-network-gateway-metrics)

-Click [Here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-troubleshoot-site-to-site-cannot-connect) if you need to troubleshoot the Azure site-to-site VPN Connection.
+>**Note:** Click [Here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-troubleshoot-site-to-site-cannot-connect) if you need to troubleshoot the Azure site-to-site VPN Connection.

 ### Verify the VPN Connectivity from the Fortigate